Ophthalmology Practice Valuation 2025 Benchmarks

 Conclusion

-Ophthalmology practices consistently rank among the highest-valued physician specialty segments, with platform transactions often achieving 12–20× EBITDA and add-ons trading at 5–11× EBITDA in 2025.
+Ophthalmology practices consistently rank among the highest-valued physician specialty segments, with platform transactions typically achieving 10–15× EBITDA and add-on acquisitions trading at 6–10× EBITDA in 2026.
 ASC ownership, retina specialization, multiple revenue streams, and favorable physician demographics drive valuations toward the upper end of these ranges.

 Scale matters: practices crossing $3–5 million in EBITDA with professional management infrastructure often capture 2–4 additional multiple turns.
 Payor mix quality, growth trajectory, and operational excellence further differentiate top-quartile outcomes from market averages.